timo-drick/Multiplatform-Preview/README.md

 # Multiplatform Preview

-Because the current Compose Multiplatform (CMP) preview does not have a lot of features and did not continued in development since years I started implementing my own preview system.
+Because the current Compose Multiplatform (CMP) preview does not have a lot of features and did not continue in development since years.
+So I started implementing my own preview system.

 ![](screenshots/compose_dev_challenge_home_screen.png)